cardano-scaling/hydra/hydra-cluster/README.md

-Integration test suite spinning up a local cluster of Cardano and Hydra nodes.
+Integration test suite spinning up a local cluster of Hydra nodes on a "devnet".

-This is used to experiment and explore the design space for the Hydra node, how it interacts with Cardano nodes and have an always available, ad-hoc environment for demos.
+For simplicity, we usually would spin up a trivial Cardano network comprised by only a single block producing node, having all the stake.
+This is of course not exactly how a proper Cardano network would work, but the scope of this package and it's tests are to assert correct hydra-node behavior in a cluster of Hydra nodes.

 ## Benchmarks